chloeekk/chloeekk.github.io/posts/manage-images-in-obsidian/index.md

 ### Method 1: Use Community Plugins for Automatic Detection and Cleanup

-The most recommended method is to use dedicated plugins for attachment management:
+The most convenient method is to use dedicated plugins for attachment management.
+If you have not enabled third-party extensions yet, first review the [Obsidian community plugin installation and safety guide](https://chloevolution.com/posts/obsidian-plugins/) for installation locations, updates, and risk evaluation.

 #### Plugin Recommendation 1: Consistent attachments and links